 Keep Your Audience Around

 If you want your fans to stick around, you need to get stay in touch with them and build a relationship with them.
 The best way to do that bringing them back to “your place” and is capturing their email.

 Collect fan emails:

-Mailchimp – This is the email service I use for Musicgoat and still do with my singer-songwriter list and a few clients.
+Mailchimp – This WAS the email service I use for Musicgoat and still do with my singer-songwriter list and a few clients.
 Very solid.
 Its free to get started but if you want to use autoresponders and save time, you need to get the paid in which case you might be better off using…

-GetResponse (free trial) – I recently switch over to this service.
+ConvertKit (free trial) – I recently switch over to this service.
 If you do not have a website, do mind paying a few bucks and/or are looking for an email provider that provides made-for-you landing page templates, ConvertKit is awesome.
 They cater to Makers and Creatives (like us music types) so you know you are in good company.
 It is also one the easiest to use for beginners and feature rich for more advanced users.
-Vsual interfaces make it easy to understand and they have excellent training and live support (which is huge).
+Visual interfaces make it easy to understand and they have excellent training and live support (which is huge).
 Speaking of support, they moved my lists and subscribers over for me when I joined.
 Thats huge.
 Saved a ton of time.

 WordPress – Every one of my sites is on WordPress.
 You can do pretty much anything with WordPress.
 Collect emails, start a blog, add plugins to sell your music or play your tunes.
 Oh and did you know 24% of websites on the entire web (yep, the ENTIRE WEB) is running on WordPress?
 Sites like the New York Times and Wall Street Journal.
 Just saying.

 Elegant Themes – I've been using Elegant Themes for a few years.
 They are incredibly well-designed, are updated all the time, and there are a lot of designs to choose from.